ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 Many artists (photographers, painters, etc.) like ArtSaver.

-You can see all of ArtSaver's options at
+You can find all of ArtSaver's options at

 Below are some more in-depth explanations for some of the options.

-rather than scanning the folders every time it gets invoked.
+rather than scanning the folders every time it gets launched.

 How to Review the List of Pictures ArtSaver Has Displayed